OVERVIEW

 • What more can be done to enhance capacity building, particularly for under-resourced regions and developing economies?

 • What strategies can be put in place to overcome fragmentation and the rise of the “splinternet,” that hinder collective cyber defence and resilience?
+How can the principles of openness and interoperability be further promoted within the concept of digital sovereignty to counter fragmentation and ensure a globally connected yet secure digital environment?

 • What steps can be taken to improve trust and information-sharing between public and private stakeholders globally?
 How can the cybersecurity of critical infrastructure systems be enhanced to mitigate cascading cross-border effects during cyber crises?

-16:30 – 17:10 Session Opening Keynote speeches
+Session 5i: Opening Keynote Speeches

-17:10 – 18:00 Stakeholders Reactions and Panel discussion
+17:10 - 18:00

 Select date to see events.